Is an Abdominal Aortic Aneurysm (AAA)?

 - live a sedentary lifestyle

-- experience abdominal trauma or other damage to your midsection
+- have had trauma to your abdomen or other damage

 - smoke tobacco products